 Rheumatologic disorders mediated by autoimmune reactions can also be a manifestation of paraneoplastic syndromes.

-Arthropathies (rheumatic polyarthritis, polymyalgia) or systemic sclerosis may develop in patients with hematologic cancers or with cancers of the colon, pancreas, or prostate.
-Systemic sclerosis or SLE may also develop in patients with lung and gynecologic cancers.
+Arthropathies (rheumatic polyarthritis, polymyalgia), polychondritis, or systemic sclerosis may develop in patients with hematologic cancers such as myelodysplasia or chronic myelomonocytic leukemia or with cancers of the colon, pancreas, or prostate.
+Systemic sclerosis or systemic lupus erythematosus may also develop in patients with lung and gynecologic cancers.

 Hypertrophic osteoarthropathy is prominent with certain lung cancers and manifests as painful swelling of the joints (knees, ankles, wrists, elbows, metacarpophalangeal joints) with effusion and sometimes fingertip clubbing.